We examine the value of redeeming Amex points for cash back, gift cards, Amazon, American Express Travel and transfers to travel partners.

-You can redeem your Membership Rewards points as statement credits for charges on your credit card account (a minimum of 1,000 points is required to make a redemption).
-Unfortunately, statement credits are only worth 0.6 cents per point, so this is a poor use of points.
+You can also redeem your Amex points as statement credits for charges on your credit card account (a minimum of 1,000 points is required to make a redemption).
+Unfortunately, statement credits are only worth 0.6 cents per point, so they’re a poor use of points.

 Redeem Amex points for shopping

 American Express has many shopping partners — including Amazon, Walmart, Grubhub and Best Buy — that allow you to link your account to their sites and apply your points at checkout with a single click.